BerliozFramework/BerliozDocs/basics/controllers.md

 # Controllers

-It's a classes whose control interactions between models, services and templates.
+It's classes whose control interactions between models, services and templates.
 The controller is instanced and the matched method is called, by router service when the application start.

 ## Class